Red-Shouldered Hawk

 Statewide.

-Residents forage near their nests along forested streams and rivers.
-This hawk is generally associated with forests and near water, in places where the lower part of the forest canopy is fairly open, giving the perched hawk a good view of the ground.
-Sometimes also lives in suburban neighborhoods and parks, where sufficient forestland is nearby.
+This hawk is generally associated with forests and near water, in places where the lower part of the forest canopy is fairly open, giving the perched hawk a good view of the ground for hunting.
+Sometimes also lives in suburban neighborhoods and parks, where sufficient woodland is nearby.

+Red-shouldered hawks usually forage from a perch, either within the forest or in open areas.
 They typically sit on tree branches, telephone poles, or fence posts and watch for movement on the ground.
 Once prey is sighted, they dive directly onto it or glide in from the side.
+Occasionally forage by flying low over open ground.

 As a permanent resident, uncommon in southern Missouri and rare in the north.
 In winter, more frequently seen in the Ozarks and forested parts of the Mississippi Lowlands.
 As a migrant, uncommon statewide and rare in the western quarter.